Brown-University-Library/newframeworks/content/docs/artists/david-jhave-johnston/index.md

 weight: 30
 ---

-From 1999-2019, David (Jhave) Johnston was an active combinatorial multimedia digital-poet.
+{{< figure src="Jhave2023.JPG" alt="A man with glasses, smiling"  width="200" class="me-3 figure float-start">}} From 1999-2019, David (Jhave) Johnston was an active combinatorial multimedia digital-poet.
 Pacifist and vegan, he believes the role of poetry is to evoke empathy.
 His artistic work addressed literature in emergent domains: internet, AI, 3D, VR, and code.
 Jhave is currently (2023-2026) a postdoc researching AI and narrative at the Center for Digital Narrative at the University of Bergen, Norway.

-{{< figure src="Jhave2023.JPG" alt="A man with glasses, smiling"  width="400">}}

 # **Artist Statement**